-The industry is growing due to an increasing awareness of the impact of new developments on the environment.
-Increased UK and European legislation means that some proposed new developments are legally obliged to undergo an environment impact assessment before approval can be given for construction.
+The industry is growing due to increasing awareness of the impact of new developments on the environment and the need for companies to meet legislative requirements.

 Look for job vacancies at:

-Vacancies are advertised, but graduates are advised to contact employers speculatively.
-It may be worth contacting companies before you graduate with a view to gaining relevant experience.
-The Association of Geotechnical and Geo-environmental Specialists (AGS) has a directory of its members, which is searchable by category.
+Vacancies are advertised, but you're advised to contact employers speculatively.
+It may be worth contacting companies before you graduate, with a view to gaining relevant experience.
+The Association of Geotechnical & Geoenvironmental Specialists (AGS) has a directory of its members, which is searchable by category.

-Training for new entrants is usually a combination of on-the-job and short training courses.
-Support varies with the employer but most are keen to encourage the development of skills and experience.
+Your initial training is usually a combination of on-the-job and short training courses.
+The level of support you receive may vary according to the employer, but most are keen to encourage the development of skills and experience.

-Professionals maintain their knowledge base through contact with specialised groups linked to the Institution of Civil Engineers (ICE) and the engineering group of the Geological Society.
+As a professional in this field, you'll need to maintain your knowledge base through contact with specialised groups linked to the ICE and the engineering group of the Geological Society.

 The Geological Society provides a training guide for engineering geologists and details of current geotechnical training courses, in conjunction with the:

-Chartered status can be gained through a relevant professional body.
+Chartered status, which takes about five years to achieve, can be gained through a relevant professional body.
 For example, the Geological Society offers chartered geologist (CGeol) status and the option to become a chartered scientist (CSci).
 The ICE offers chartered engineer (CEng) registration.

-There are two main routes for career progression and both depend on technical ability, personal qualities and breadth of experience.
+There are two main routes for career progression, and both depend on your technical ability, personal qualities and breadth of experience.

 - move into an engineering management role, working with or managing other professionals.

-Gaining chartered status is an invaluable part of career development and can improve your chances of achieving senior posts, such as in project management and team leading.
+Gaining chartered status is an invaluable part of career development and can improve your chances of achieving senior posts, such as in project management and leading a team.

 Keeping up to date with technical, legislative and statutory changes is also a key part of successful career development.
-It is important to maintain professional knowledge of relevant industry software and technology as there are fast-moving changes in these areas.
+It's important that you maintain professional knowledge of relevant industry software and technology as there are fast-moving changes in these areas.

 Health and safety is also vitally important in the industry.

-Changing department or taking on a management role are possibilities in this industry and help to keep the job interesting, as well as being a way to modify it according to your preferences, for example if you are less keen on the design/engineering side of things.
+Changing department or taking on a management role are possibilities in this industry, which helps to keep the job interesting and is a way to modify your career to your preferences, such as if you're less keen on the design/engineering side of things.